ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 The `compCLFversion` corresponding to this version of the specification is be `"3.0"`.

 `name` (optional)
-: a concise string used as a text name of the `ProcessList` for display or selection from an applica- tion’s user interface
+: a concise string used as a text name of the `ProcessList` for display or selection from an application’s user interface

 `inverseOf` (optional)
 : a string for linking to another ProcessList `id` (unique) which is the inverse of this one